c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 A producer creates the message to be delivered by Kafka to a consumer who reads that message in order to take an action.
 An example is an IOT device sending physical activity information to a health app consumer, that will then use that data to update their dashboards and user health summaries or exercise recommendations.

 #### How are consumers and consumer groups different in Kafka?

+A consumer receives a messages from a partition, consumer groups are a collection of consumers that read the same topic but from unique partitions.

 * Helpful resource: [Consumers](https://youtu.be/lAdG16KaHLs)
 * Helpful resource: [Confluent Consumer Overview](https://youtu.be/Z9g4jMQwog0)